Codecademy/docs/content/cpp/concepts/files/files.md

 ---
 Title: 'Files'
 Description: 'Computers use file systems to store and retrieve data.
 The fstream library, short for file stream, enables working with files in C++.
-The fstream library has three classes that are used to create, write or read files: ofstream, ifstream, and fstream.'
+The fstream library has three classes that are used to create, write, and read files: ofstream, ifstream, and fstream.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'